 Property Violations

-Property violations include, but are not limited to, arson, destruction of property, vandalism, and theft.
+Property violations include, but are not limited to, damages caused by fire, destruction of property, vandalism, and theft.

 Destruction of property § 22.1-280.4.
 School boards are authorized to seek reimbursement from a pupil or the pupil's parent for any “actual loss, breakage, or destruction of or failure to return property, owned by or under the control of the school board, caused or committed by such pupil in pursuit of his studies.”